-- Secondly, the incredible fish also sometimes employs the same technique with various sharks.
-Further, the animal utilizes this highly evolved strategy both singly and working in groups.
+- Secondly, the fish does not simply play it safe.
+In fact, this species also sometimes employs the same technique with various sharks.
+The amazing animal utilizes this highly evolved strategy both singly and working in groups, in coordination.

-- Finally, individuals in one specific part of its range use the most remarkable strategy of all.
-In that area, the Giant Trevally actually preys on young terns, as they fall into the water while learning to fly.
+- Finally, it shows itself to have an incredible ability.
+Individuals in one specific part of its range use the most remarkable strategy of all.
+There, many individuals of the Giant Trevally prey on young terns, as they fall into the water while learning to fly.

 Giant Trevally Physical Description

-First of all, the Giant Trevally lives up to the common name.
+Quite clearly, the Giant Trevally lives up to the most often used common name.
 That holds true because the fascinating creature ranks as the largest species in its genus.
 Most related species remain much smaller in terms of length and weight.

-Most notably, rare individuals sometimes measure up to as much as 5.57 ft (1.7 m) in length.
-Further, some specimens weigh as much as 176 lb (80 kg).
-However, most rarely exceed lengths of more than 31.5 in (80 cm).
+Most notably, rare individuals sometimes measure up to as much as a truly astonishing 5.57 ft (1.7 m) in length.
+Some specimens also weigh as much as an astounding 176 lb (80 kg).
+Most individuals, however, rarely exceed lengths of more than 31.5 in (80 cm).

-In addition, the body typically has an elongated shape.
-It also displays an ovate shape, with a marginally compressed form.
-These facts, therefore, make its overall appearance remarkably similar to related species.
+The body of this animal also typically has an impressively elongated shape.
+It also displays an ovate body, with a marginally compressed form.
+These facts, therefore, make the overall appearance of the creature remarkably similar to related species.

-But, unlike some species, this one does not display any noticeable degree of sexual dimorphism.
-In both genders, the overall coloring is a silvery-gray.
+But, unlike some species, the Giant Trevally does not display any degree of sexual dimorphism.
+In both genders, the coloring is a silvery-gray.
 Yet older individuals often turn almost completely black.
-Also, the upper body and head often appear slightly darker in both sexes.
+The upper body and head often appear darker in both sexes.

 - Kingdom: Animalia

 - Phylum: Chordata